SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-1. From the desktop's navigation bar, go to Business Management and select the "Customer List".
+1. From the desktop's navigation bar, click on the Business Management and select the "Customer List".

    Open Customer List Here: https://system.caction.com/customers